LAST UPDATED: 3/6/26 – Belfast, Northern Ireland Guide

 Belfast Castle

-The Belfast Castle is one of the more impressive castles that you can see in Northern Ireland.
+The Belfast Castle is one of the most impressive castles that you can see in Northern Ireland.
 Situated on Cave Hill, the castle dates back to 1870 and is one of the more impressive buildings in Belfast.
-There are some absolutely spectacular views of the city of Belfast from the Belfast Castle, and the mix of parkland and woodland provides a lot of wildlife viewing opportunities as well.
-Among the different types of wildlife you might spot include long-eared owls, sparrowhawks and Belfast’s rarest plant, the town hall clock.
+There are some absolutely spectacular views of the city of Belfast from the Belfast Castle, and the mix of parkland and woodland provides a lot of wildlife viewing opportunities as well.Â

 Belfast Botanic Gardens

-Established in 1828 and occupying 28 acres of beautiful land, the Belfast Botanic Gardens offers a beautiful collection of exotic tree and plant collections.
-This is a great place to visit on a rainy day, or if you want to get some colorful pictures.
-If you are lucky, your visit may coincide with the dates of one of the many festivals or concerts that are held at the botanical gardens.
-For information on tours and tickets, check out this tour offered by Viator.
+Established in 1828 and occupying 28 acres of beautiful land, the Belfast Botanic Gardens offers a beautiful collection of exotic trees and plant collections.
+This is a great place to visit on a rainy day, or if you want to get some colorful pictures.Â

 Belfast Pubs